MHKiT WPTO Hindcast Example

 3. Download WPTO Hindcast 1-hour data

 1-hour temporal resolutions data can be requested by passing '1-hour' as the data_type.
 Similarly, you can request multiple locations and multiple parameters as well.
 The format remains the same with one exception.
 When requesting "directional_wave_spectrum", this will add a frequency and direction dimension to that specific parameter.
-An example for requesting this higer temporal data is below.
+An example for requesting this higher temporal data is below.

-data_type = '1-hour'; % Setting the data_type to 1 hour data
+data_type = '1-hour'; % Setting the data_type to 1-hour data

 year = 1995;